 Streaming on-demand or from the DVR also yielded high-quality video streams and no buffering on a good internet connection (150 Mbps down).

 One area where YouTube TV has struggled a bit is in device support.
 The service currently has a rather large library of apps that cover every major streaming device.
-However, its first two years were marked with no native app for Amazon Fire TV devices, and it still lacks effective operation on gaming consoles.

 The full list of supported devices for YouTube TV includes: